Are baby sunglasses necessary?

 Whether they’re a designer brand or feature kid-friendly colors or fun frames, the best baby sunglasses are always going to be the ones that protect your baby’s eyes from UV rays while fitting them well.

-Ineffective UV protection can in fact harm your baby’s eyes even more than if they didn’t wear sunglasses at all.
-According to The Vision Council, cheap sunglasses without proper UV protection provide enough shade to dilate the pupils but won’t prevent the sun’s harmful rays from getting into the eyes.
+Ineffective UV protection can potentially harm your baby’s eyes even more than if they didn’t wear sunglasses at all.
+The Vision Council emphasizes the need for proper UV protection from eyewear in order to maintain lasting eye health.

 The quality of the materials is also important.
-Very cheap sunglasses may not have the same tint throughout the lens, which can make it hard to see clearly and cause headaches or eye strain.
+Certain sunglasses may have inconsistent tint throughout the lens, which can make it hard to see clearly and cause headaches or eye strain.

 If you’re concerned about your baby’s sunglasses, try looking through the lens yourself or asking an optometrist for advice.